mlverse/torchwavelets/README.md

         PCM (integer format):   TRUE
         Bit (8/16/24/32/64):    16

-For analysis, we don’t need the complete sequence.
+For analysis, we don't need the complete sequence.
 Helpfully, Vistnes also published a recommendation as to which range of samples to analyze.

 ``` r